 BOWFIN SCHOLARSHIP ENDOWMENT BIOGRAPHIES

-ADMIRAL BERNARD “Chick” Clarey entered the Naval Academy in 1930 where he commissioned as an Ensign on 31 May 1934.
-Clarey was Executive Officer on board the USS Dolphin (SS-169) when the attack on Pearl Harbor happened.
+ADMIRAL Bernard “Chick” Clarey entered the Naval Academy in 1930 where he commissioned as an Ensign on 31 May 1934.
+Admiral Clarey was Executive Officer on board the USS Dolphin (SS-169) when Pearl Harbor was attacked.
 He continued to serve on various submarines during WWII, and he retired as a 4 star admiral as Commander, US Pacific Fleet in 1973.
-He continued his contributions as Vice-President of Bank of Hawaii.
-Admiral Clarey was a principal mover in bringing Bowfin to Hawaii, forming the Pacific Fleet Submarine Memorial Association and moving the Pacific Submarine Museum from the Submarine Base to Bowfin Park.
+Admiral Clarey was a principal mover in bringing Bowfin to Hawaii, forming the Pacific Fleet Submarine Memorial Association and moving the Pacific Fleet Submarine Museum from the Submarine Base to Bowfin Park.
 His efforts are reflected in the museum structure we have today.

 CAPTAIN Francis “Bud” Cooper attended the U. S. Naval Academy, the Missouri School of Mines and Metallurgy, and the Industrial College of the Armed Forces.
 He served 28 years as a Naval Officer.
 A founder of the Pacific Fleet Submarine Memorial Association, he was the first Bowfin Park engineer.
 He designed the mooring arrangement and placement of the USS Bowfin in her berth.
 He also provided numerous innovative contributions in the formative years of Bowfin Park.

-LCDR Stanley K. Nicholls one of Bowfin’s initial Board of Directors; he exemplified “servant leadership”.
+LCDR Stanley K. Nicholls was an early member of Bowfin’s Board of Directors; he exemplified “servant leadership”.
 As the longtime Chairman of the Boat Committee he drove a strong Bowfin restoration effort.
 He also was a volunteer at the Veteran’s Affairs Office in Pearl Harbor, where he helped innumerable military personnel and spouses’ transition to civilian life and especially those instances for decedent affairs.